countchrisdo/firefox-browser-themes/README.md

-# browser-themes
+# Browser Themes
-Here are the themes I made for Firefox.
-You can support me with Bitcoin: 32RvWYe5qH7D2HgH1jPj6BgxUexrNMizqD or https://paypal.me/CRBurwell
+These are a couple themes I made for Firefox

 # Links
 Dark Theme with blue accent